pinecone-field/PineStream/workshop/instruqt/03-recommendations/assignment.md

 Go to the [PineStream tab](tab-2) and navigate to the home page.
 Notice there's no "Recommended movies" section between the hero banner and the movie grid.

-Mark a few movies as watched.
+Mark a few movies as watched by toggling the eyeball in the upper left of the movie.
 Alternatively, you can go to the `Profile` page to randomly select any number of films and mark them as watched.
 Then return to the home page - you should still see no recommendations.
 That's because the recommendation logic has not yet been implemented.

 **You will implement it in the next steps.**